-- /tracedTo: NamedElement [] - Derived from all elements that are the client of a "trace" relationship for which this requirement is a supplier. - /derived: Requirement [0..1] - Derived from all requirements that are the client of a "deriveReqt" relationship for which this requirement is a supplier. - /derivedFrom: Requirement [] - Derived from all requirements that are the supplier of a "deriveReqt" relationship for which this requirement is a client. - /refinedBy: NamedElement [] - Derived from all elements that are the client of a "refine" relationship for which this requirement is a supplier. - /master: Requirement [0..1 - This is a derived property that lists the master requirement for this slave requirement.
+- /tracedTo: NamedElement [\] - Derived from all elements that are the client of a "trace" relationship for which this requirement is a supplier. - /derived: Requirement [0..1] - Derived from all requirements that are the client of a "deriveReqt" relationship for which this requirement is a supplier. - /derivedFrom: Requirement [\] - Derived from all requirements that are the supplier of a "deriveReqt" relationship for which this requirement is a client. - /refinedBy: NamedElement [\] - Derived from all elements that are the client of a "refine" relationship for which this requirement is a supplier. - /master: Requirement [0..1 - This is a derived property that lists the master requirement for this slave requirement.
 The master attribute is derived from the supplier of the Copy dependency that has this requirement as the slave.

-- [1] The property "isAbstract" must be set to true. - [2] The property "ownedOperation" must be empty. - [3] The property "ownedAttribute" must be empty.
+- [1] The property "ownedOperation" must be empty. - [2] The property "ownedAttribute" must be empty. - [3] Classes stereotyped by "requirement" may not participate in associations.

-- [4] Classes stereotyped by "requirement" may not participate in associations. - [5] Classes stereotyped by "requirement" may not participate in generalizations. - [6] A nested classifier of a class stereotyped by "requirement" must also be stereotyped by "requirement".
+- [4] Classes stereotyped by "requirement" may not participate in generalizations. - [5] A nested classifier of a class stereotyped by "requirement" must also be stereotyped by "requirement".